-- Earn a 3.300 overall university GPA. - Earn a 3.300 GPA for all CHEM courses and all courses accepted for the major. - Complete at least 3 credits of advanced work beyond those already required for the major.
-This requirement may be met in one of three ways: - o Additional 500-level or higher courses in chemistry or biochemistry; - Additional research credits, beyond any credits being used to satisfy the 3 additional laboratory credits required for the major; or - Additional breadth courses in other related disciplines - Complete the two-semester sequence CHEM 681/682 Senior Honors Thesis for a total of 6 credits. - Present their work to their peers in a symposium
+- Earn a 3.300 overall university GPA. - Earn a 3.300 GPA for all CHEM courses and all courses accepted for the major. - Complete an additional 3 credits, for a total 8 credits, of advanced non-laboratory work.
+This requirement is met by the same credits and courses that are accepted for "Advanced Non-laboratory Work" in the regular major.
+This requirement may also be met by: - Additional research credits, beyond any credits being used to satisfy the 3 additional laboratory credits required for the major; or - o Additional breadth courses in other related disciplines - Complete the two-semester sequence CHEM 681/682 Senior Honors Thesis for a total of 6 credits. - Present their work to their peers in a symposium